The liver, a delicate organ in rabbits

 Thank you

-The liver is a large organ that occupies a big part of the rabbit's abdomen.
-Its surface is homogeneous, with a red-brown color.
-The liver has endocrine as well as exocrine functions, with the secretion of bile.
+The liver is a large organ that occupies a significant portion of the rabbit's abdomen.
+Its surface is homogeneous and red-brown in color.
+The liver performs both endocrine and exocrine functions, including bile secretion.

-The liver of rabbits has 2 major lobes, right and left, which are separated by a median fissure in between them, in which the accessory lobes are located: the caudate lobe and the square lobe.
+The liver of rabbits is divided into two major lobes, right and left, separated by a median fissure.
+The accessory lobes, the caudate lobe and the square lobe, are located between these main lobes.
 The liver is maintained in place in the abdominal cavity by ligaments connected to the diaphragm and to the dorsal wall of the abdomen.
-The liver plays a central role in the synthesis of proteins, in the metabolism of sugars and the storage of nutrients, in the degradation of toxins and the treatment of organic waste produced by cells of the body.
-It has, furthermore, an exocrine function with the secretion of bile.
-This balance can be broken during a disease, the presence of bacteria, parasites or toxins in the diet.
-Liver disorders are poorly recognized in rabbits because the clinical manifestations are vague and not very characteristic.
+The liver plays a central role in the synthesis of proteins, in the metabolism of sugars, and the storage of nutrients.
+It is also involved in the degradation of toxins and the treatment of organic waste produced by cells of the body.
+It furthermore has exocrine function, with bile secretion.
+This balance can be disrupted by various factors, including disease, the presence of bacteria, parasites, or toxins in the diet.
+Liver disorders are often underdiagnosed in rabbits because the clinical signs are non-specific and lack clear characteristics.

 Single and double gall bladder

 The gall bladder is a hollow, pear-shaped organ that lies against the liver in the caudal surface depression.
 It produces bile, a viscous yellow-greenish liquid that is released into the small intestine via the bile duct.
-This secretion promotes the digestion of fatty foods.
+This secretion facilitates the digestion of fatty foods.
 In rabbits, bile is produced continuously and is stored in the gallbladder before its release into the small intestine.
-Bile of rabbits is mainly composed of biliverdin, which has strong antioxidant properties, and not bilirubin.
-The quantity of bile produced by this animal per day is enormous: about 250 ml.
-Based on weight, this is 7 times the amount produced by a dog.
+Bile from rabbits is primarily composed of biliverdin, which possesses potent antioxidant properties, as opposed to bilirubin.
+The quantity of bile produced by this animal per day is substantial, at approximately 250 milliliters.
+Based on weight, this is seven times the amount produced by a dog.

 Normal rabbit liver and gallbladder (arrow)

-A double or bilobed gall bladder is a rare observation.
-The duplication of the gallbladder takes place during the embryonic phase.
-The gallbladder is subdivided, and results in two complete vesicles of normal size and volume.
+The presence of a double or bilobed gall bladder is an uncommon occurrence.
+The gallbladder undergoes its initial development during the embryonic phase.
+The gallbladder is subdivided, resulting in two complete vesicles of normal size and volume.
 Their respective ducts transport bile to the intestine.
-These ducts can merge halfway or remain separate.
+These ducts have the capacity to either merge halfway or to remain separate.
+The duplication of the gallbladder appears to affect herbivores more than carnivores or humans.
 The duplication of the gallbladder seems to affect herbivores more than carnivores or man: 1 case out of 28 in cattle and 1 case out of 85 in sheep.
-Some cases have been reported in rabbits too.
-Various clinical manifestations are associated with this congenital anomaly: pain and loss of appetite.
-In other animals, a duplicate gall bladder is often associated to biliary colic, acute inflammation of the gallbladder or the presence of gallstones.
+Some cases have been reported in rabbits as well.
+This congenital anomaly is associated with various clinical manifestations, including pain and loss of appetite.
+In other animals, a duplicate gallbladder is often associated with biliary colic, acute inflammation of the gallbladder, or the presence of gallstones.

 Michel Gruaz